-In addition to the corporate income tax, mining companies must pay, on a quarterly basis, mining taxes for exploitation of mineral resources based on operational profit.

-- i.
-Royalty: Under the 2004 Mining Royalty Law, revised in 2011, the royalty is applied to the quarterly operational profit of the mining companies, at an effective rate varying from 1% to 12%, depending on the operational margin identified within 16 separate brackets.
+Mining Taxes In addition to the corporate income tax, mining companies must pay, on a quarterly basis, mining taxes for exploitation of mineral resources based on operational profit. - Royalty: Under the 2004 Mining Royalty Law, revised in 2011, the royalty is applied to the quarterly operational profit of the mining companies, at an effective rate varying from 1% to 12%, depending on the operational margin identified within 16 separate brackets.
 A minimum royalty payment equivalent to 1% of the sales is always required.
 The law defines the distribution of royalties among Local Governments, Province Governments, Regional Governments and National Universities. - ii.
 Special Mining Tax: Mining companies without tax stability agreements with the government (further explained below) are subject to this tax.
 It applies to the quarterly operational profit at an effective rate varying from 2% to 8.4%, depending on the operational margin identified within 17 separate brackets. - iii.
 Special Mining Contribution: Mining companies that have taxation stability agreements previously signed with the government are subject to this contribution in the form of a levy.
 It applies to the quarterly operational profit at an effective rate varying from 4% to 13.12%, depending on the operational margin identified within 17 separate brackets.

-Value Added Tax (VAT)

-VAT levies at an 18% rate the following transactions:

-- a.
-Sale of movable goods within Peru,

-- b.
-Services rendered within Peru,

-- c.
-Importation of services (services economically used within Peru by a domiciled entity),

-- d.
-Importation of goods,
+Value Added Tax (VAT) VAT levies at an 18% rate the following transactions: - Sale of movable goods within Peru - Services rendered within Peru b. - Importation of services (services economically used within Peru by a domiciled entity) - Importation of goods d. - Construction agreements e. - The first sale of constructions performed by f. constructors.

-- e.
-Construction agreements, and

-- f.
-The first sale of constructions performed by constructors.

 The VAT Law follows a debit/credit system through which input VAT (paid in purchase of goods and services) may be offset with output VAT (originated by taxable operations).
 Any VAT credit that is not offset in a certain month can be carried forward (at historical values) to be offset with any future output VAT.
-It should be noted that VAT credit cash refunds are only available for exporters and some entities at pre-operative stage, provided certain conditions are met.
+It should be noted that VAT credit cash refunds are only available for exporters and some entities at preoperative stage, provided certain conditions are met.

-Peru has three different.
-VAT withholding regimes with rates that fluctuate between 0.5% - 12%.
-These withholding regimes apply to specific transactions or when the Tax Authorities appoints persons liable to VAT as withholding agents.

-VAT withholding regime

-This system is applicable to recipients of goods or services subject to VAT.
+Peru has three different VAT withholding regimes with rates that fluctuate between 0.5% - 12%.
+These withholding regimes apply to specific transactions or when the Tax Authorities appointed persons liable to VAT as withholding agents.
+VAT withholding regime This system is applicable to recipients of goods or services subject to VAT.
 Purchasers of goods and the user of services must withhold 3% of the price or fees invoiced where the price of the supply exceeds PEN 700.

-VAT perception system

-This system is applied to the sale of certain goods within the country, such as mixed oil gas, carbon dioxide, among others.
+VAT perception system This system is applied to the sale of certain goods within the country, such as mixed oil gas, carbon dioxide, among others.
 The perception rates are 0.5%, 1% and 2%.
 This system is also applicable to the import of goods, where the Tax Administration acts as the perception agent.
 In this case, the withholding rates range between 2% and 5%.
 Exceptionally, a 10% perception rate may apply.
 Amounts subject to this perception regime can be recovered either as a credit or refund.

-Tax Obligatory Payment System (SPOT)

-This system is applicable to the sale of certain goods, construction contracts and the rendering of services subject to VAT (with some exceptions).

-Sales of certain movable goods are subject to this system at rates ranging from 4% to 10%, depending on the goods whereas in case of services the rates are 10% or 12%, depending on the service.

-The recipient of goods or services must withhold the corresponding percentage from the price of the transaction when its consideration exceeds PEN 700, approximately, and deposit it in the National Bank (Banco de la Nación) account of the supplier.
-Withheld amounts can be recovered either as a credit or refund, provided certain specific rules
+Foreign investment considerations Corporate considerations Labor legislation Foreign trade

+Tax system Mining chapter

+ESG (Environmental, Social and Governance)

+PwC's global Network and services